benwilkins/AutoMin/README.md

 Changelog
 ---
+### Version 2.1.3
+- Fixed Bug #23.
+Updated LessPHP to support the latest version of Twitter Bootsrap.

 ### Version 2.1.2
  - Fixed Bug #10.
 When compiling less, the .less extension is no longer given to the cache file.